navibyte/geospatial/README.md

 // 1.
 Get a client instance for a Web API endpoint. final client = OGCAPIFeatures.http(endpoint: Uri.parse('...'));

 // 2.
-Access (and check) metadata (meta, conformance or collections) as needed. final conformance = await client.conformance();
+Access/check metadata (meta, OpenAPI, conformance, collections) as needed. final conformance = await client.conformance();
 if(!conformance.conformsToCore(geoJSON: true)) {
   return; // not conforming to core and GeoJSON - so return